Grapefruit is Real Juicy, Real Fruit, Real Good! | Amoils.com

 When buying grapefruits, or perhaps even picking them off a tree, choose in the same way as you would oranges so that they are firm and springy to the touch.
 The pink and red varieties have extra benefits and are slightly sweeter.
 When eating or juicing grapefruit, peel off the skin but leave as much of the albedo intact as possible, as it contains the highest amount of valuable bioflavonoids and other anti-cancer agents.
 The skin can be grated for citrus zest in cooking or baking.
 Keep grapefruits at room temperature before juicing to get the most out of them.
 If you find the grapefruit juice too bitter or sour, mix with a little honey or with juices of other sweeter fruits.

-If you are not under medication, regular but not excessive grapefruit juice can do you a world of good.
+If you are not taking medication, regular but not excessive grapefruit juice can do you a world of good.